 Sadly there is a very common misconception even among many Muslims, that Islam doesn’t encourage interest in pre-Islamic cultures because it is Jahiliya (the pre-Islamic Arabian age, thought to be marked by barbarism and unbelief) and therefore good Muslims should not take interest in Ancient cultures because they represent Jahiliya.

-This is a misunderstanding of the term Jahiliya as it doesn’t denote a historical period but it means a set of manners and customs that are abhorrent in Islam and therefore could be used to describe any period where such abhorrent behaviour prevails.
+This is a misunderstanding of the term Jahiliya as it doesn’t denote a historical period but it means a set of manners and customs that are abhorrent in Islam and therefore could be used to describe any period where such abhorrent behavior prevails.

-It is clear that Arabic groups were already well known in Ancient Egypt.
-In Memphis, one of the most ancient capitals of Egypt, Egyptologists discovered what is called the Foreign Quarter, in which we have a number of people of Arabic origin who immigrated from as far as Yemen, Arabia and various other parts of the Arab World, into Ancient Egypt.
+It is clear that Arabic groups were already well-known in Ancient Egypt.
+In Memphis, one of the most ancient capitals of Egypt, Egyptologists discovered what is called the Foreign Quarter, in which we have a number of people of Arabic origin who immigrated from as far as Yemen, Arabia, and various other parts of the Arab World, into Ancient Egypt.

 More interesting is that we find them serving in the ancient Egyptian priesthood and Egyptian civil service with common Arabic names –such as Khalid and Abdul.
 It is fascinating to see this in the ancient Egyptian hieroglyphic texts.
 So, it is important to point out that Arabs existed already, and they were known, and they transferred some of what they have known from Ancient Egyptian culture to fellow Arabs elsewhere outside Egypt.

-When Muslims annexed Egypt in the 7th century they were encouraged by various Quranic verses to study the ancient civilisations and ponder their fate, as well as the many Hadiths of the Prophet Muhammad in praise of Egypt and its people.
-The Muslims went everywhere visiting monuments, tombs, chapels, gathering all sorts of knowledge and materials.
+When Muslims annexed Egypt in the 7th century they were encouraged by various Quranic verses to study the ancient civilizations and ponder their fate, as well as the many Hadiths of the Prophet Muhammad in praise of Egypt and its people.
+The Muslims went everywhere visiting monuments, tombs, and chapels, gathering all sorts of knowledge and materials.

 When ancient buildings fell out of use, they sometimes built on top of them or inside them.
 The Mosque of Abu Al-Hajjaj in Luxor, Upper Egypt, is a very good example of how they created for themselves a sacred place of worship on top of an ancient Egyptian temple.

 There is a good reason why Arabic and Muslim scholars took such an interest in Hieroglyphics.
-It is because Egypt was already known since antiquity as the land of Science, and in particular the Science of Alchemy.
-In fact the word Alchemy is believed by many to be derived from the word Kemit, which is the ancient Egyptian name of Egypt.
+It is because Egypt was already known since antiquity as the land of Science and in particular the Science of Alchemy.
+In fact, the word Alchemy is believed by many to be derived from the word Kemit, which is the ancient Egyptian name of Egypt.